Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 ### Brute Force

-A basic brute-force solution could be to try all combinations of the given rod lengths to choose the one with the maximum sale price.
+A <b>basic brute-force solution</b> could be to try all combinations of the given rod lengths to choose the one with the maximum sale price.
 This is what our algorithm will look like:

 ```js
 for each rod length 'i'